abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/scheduling_or_tools.rst

     January 11 :superscript:`th` 2013) there is "only one real" strategy implemented to deal with ``IntervalVar``\s and ``SequenceVar``\s.
-The ``RankFirstIntervalVars`` ``DecisionBuilder`` for ``SequenceVar``\s and the ``SetTimesForward`` ``DecisionBuilder`` for ``IntervalVar``\s both tries to rank the available ``IntervalVar``\s
+The ``RankFirstIntervalVars`` ``DecisionBuilder`` for ``SequenceVar``\s and the ``SetTimesForward`` ``DecisionBuilder`` for ``IntervalVar``\s both tries to rank the ``IntervalVar``\s
-    one after the other starting with the first ones.
+    one after the other starting with the first "available" ones.

     When we'll implement different strategies, we will update the manual at the same time.
 If you're curious about the implementation details, we refer you to the code (mainly to the file :file:`constraint_solver/sched_search.cc`).